 After disasters, child welfare agencies should continue to manage, capture lessons learned, rebuild, and continuously improve their systems.

-Use these resources to assist in creating equitable disaster preparedness plans, learn about responding to emergencies quickly and effectively to protect children and families, and help them recover.
+Use these resources to learn about responding to emergencies quickly and effectively to protect children and families, and help them recover.